seek4science/seek/tech/upgrading.md

 Please read [Serving SEEK through Apache](/tech/install-production.html#serving-seek-through-apache) for a reminder on how to install the new version, and update your virtual host configuration accordingly.

+### Note on Search results

+Initially you won't get any search results, due to the upgrade of Sunspot/SOLR.
+The upgrade steps will have triggered some jobs to rebuild the search index.
+How long this takes depends upon the number of items in the database and the speed of your machine.
+You can track the progress by going to the Admin page of _SEEK_, and looking at _Job Queue_ under _Statistics_.

 ---